hiwonjoon/ICML2019-TREX/index.md

 ## Disturbance-based Reward Extrapolation

 If you like the idea of T-REX, we encourage you to check out our extension of T-REX that we call [D-REX](https://dsbrown1331.github.io/CoRL2019-DREX/).
 D-REX uses noise injection to automatically create rankings.
 This lets us use T-REX in the standard imitation learning setting, where demonstrations are not ranked or labeled according to preference.
+D-REX is a simple, non-adversarial deep imitation learning algorithm that achieves good results even on complex pixel-based Atari domains.

+## Bayesian Reward Extrapolation

+T-REX only learns a maximum likelihood estimate of the demonstrator's reward function.
+In many settings, it is beneficial to allow an imitation learner to reason about uncertainty.
+[Bayesian REX](https://sites.google.com/view/bayesianrex/) is an extension of T-REX that uses self-supervised pretraining to enable super fast Bayesian reward function inference from preferences.
+Rather than only obtaining a single point estimate of the reward function Bayesian REX obtains an entire posterior distribution of likely reward functions given preferences over demonstrations and it easily scales to vision-based control tasks like Atari.
+Bayesian REX that the learned posterior can be used to accurately rank different evaluation policies and to detect reward hacking behaviors.